momentohq/public-dev-docs/docs/cache/develop/sdks/web/index.md

 ## Requirements

-- A Momento auth token is required; you can get one from the [Momento web console](https://console.gomomento.com/).
+- A Momento Api key is required; you can get one from the [Momento web console](https://console.gomomento.com/).

 ## Resources